 This condition is called gynecomastia, development of excess fat and glandular tissue in male breasts.
 It can be caused by many factors, including puberty, weight gain, hormonal imbalance, certain medications, marijuana, and genetics.
 For some, it regresses with age or lifestyle changes, but for others, it becomes a lifelong struggle.
 Men may be self-conscious about taking their shirts off at the beach, wearing heavy, compressive shirts all-year round.

 Gynecomastia surgery is your answer.
 Depending on the extent of the problem, liposuction, direct excision, or breast lift may be indicated.
 Dr. Lisa Hwang will guide you through your options, discussing the pros and cons of each.
-She will help you formulate a plan that will help you achieve your goals with minimal scarring.
+Specialized in aesthetic plastic surgery, she will help you formulate a plan that will help you achieve your goals with minimal scarring.
 Before you know it, you will be ready for your next pool party!